Zen VS Nest: Thermostat Overview & Observations From an HVAC Company

 Is everyone in the thermostat game now?
-Nest, Comfortlink, Honeywell Lyric, and now Zen.
+Nest, Comfortlink, Honeywell Lyric and now Zen have brought smart thermostats onto the market.
 Options are emerging left and right.
-Perhaps since google's wopping $3.2 Billion buy out for Nest Labs has something to do with it.
-So the question then becomes
+Perhaps since Google’s whopping $3.2 Billion buy-out for Nest Labs has something to do with it.
+So the question then becomes:

 - Intelligent algorithm for lowering your utility bill